XingWei19/aps-python-ml-workshop-2025/README.md

 # Python and Machine Learning for Plant Pathologists

 ## About
-An introduction to Python and machine learning for plant pathologists, prepared and presented by Drs.
-Huaijin Chen, Josiah Marquez, and Xing Wei.
-The workshop materials were presented during the in-person annual meeting of the American Phytopathology Society (APS), held in Honolulu, Hawaii, U.S., on August 2, 2025.
+An introduction to Python and machine learning for plant pathologists in the American Phytopathology Society (APS) and beyond.
+This workshop series began in 2022 as the first APS workshop dedicated to introducing Python and machine learning to plant pathologists and was expanded into an in-person format in 2025.

-The workshop included three sections:
+The 2025 in-person workshop included three sections:
 ### Session I:
 Introduction of Python for plant pathologists, prepared by [Dr. Huaijin Chen](https://www.linkedin.com/in/huaijinchen/).
 The Colab notebook for the first session is available at [01-intro-python-chen.ipynb](https://github.com/XingWei19/aps-python-ml-workshop-2025/blob/main/01_python_chen/01-intro-python-chen.ipynb).
 ### Session II: